-Google Inc. (GOOG)’s power to wield customer data should be taken into account by European Union regulators as settlement talks on an antitrust probe reach the final stages, a consumer rights group said.
+Google Inc. (GOOG:US)’s power to wield customer data should be taken into account by European Union regulators as settlement talks on an antitrust probe reach the final stages, a consumer rights group said.

 The dominance of Google is “largely fueled by its access to users’ personal data,” Monique Goyens, director general of the European consumers’ association BEUC, said in a letter to Joaquin Almunia, the EU’s antitrust chief.